patrickmmartin/pith-writings/dao_of_scratch/article.md

 ### Who are the users?

-TODO(PMM)

-Educationalists and Year 3-8 (at least).

-"Everything is broken and they don't particularly mind"
+Well, it seems to be primarily educationalists and scholastic years 3-8 (at least); that's around 7 - 12.

-## Whistle Stop tour
+## A Whistle Stop tour

- TODO(PMM)
+ Scratch operates on a visual stage of 480x360 virtual pixels, and can be viewed at varying dpi -  `Good Point UUUU: fixed stage extent.` The stage is a sprite (https://en.wikipedia.org/wiki/Sprite_(computer_graphics)) and can be given script code, and any number of sprites can be placed on the stage to compose a visual scene.

+ The sprites own code blocks which can interact with stage chnages and manipulate the sprites' properties.
+ The sprites have a concept of their direction and can be made to "bounce" within the stage area automatically.

  ![A minimal Scratch project](scratch-large.png)

 ### Visualisation
-TODO(PMM)
+The entire (basic) environment is visual, with editors for all aspects of the sprites and code blocks.
+The stage is manipulated at both "run time" and "design time" in the same way, which is `Good Point VVVV: persistence of stage state`.
+This allows fine positioning by eye, avoiding too much demands on mental arithmetic for the initial learning stages.

+### Running the project

+There is a Green button to start running, and a Red button to stop running.
+What running means can be deceptively simple - the simplest event is "When Flag Clicked", which can have some code blocks attached underneath - this could perform initialisation or start a processing loop of some kind.
+You can have as many as you like.

 ### Debugging
-* All versions allow blocks to be dragged in, then dragged out *while the project is running* - can _your_  tool do that?
+All versions allow blocks to be dragged in, then dragged out *while the project is running*.
+Can _your_  tool do that?

 This is a grab of the code blocks being inspected while the code is running
 ![The code blocks being run](in-large.png)